CBrew913/music_analysis_project/README.md

 ## Machine Learning Model

 We wanted to know if there was a relationship between profanity of music and if that had any effect on the popularity of songs over time.
 Therefore, we chose to use a Linear Regression model.
-This use the processed data that was discussed above, using the year the song was produced as the independant variable, and the percentage of bad words of each song as the dependant variable.
+This use the processed data that was outlined above, using the year the song was produced as the independant variable, and the percentage of bad words of each song as the dependant variable.
 If it is a positive linear relationship then the number of curse words does increase popularity and if there a negative linear relationship then that opposite is true.

 ![image](https://github.com/CBrew913/music_analysis_project/blob/Teresa_branch/FlowChart.PNG)